marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

   https://boundarydevices.com/i-mx-6dq-u-boot-updates/

-The issue has been evaluated as the result of tight DDR calibration values, using a different round of DDR calibration solved the issue: https://github.com/inversepath/usbarmory/commit/99c8c4537b4e28c13a58563010fd7606024995f9
+The issue has been evaluated as the result of tight DDR calibration values, using a different round of DDR calibration resolved the issue: https://github.com/inversepath/usbarmory/commit/99c8c4537b4e28c13a58563010fd7606024995f9

 Errata: charger detection issues